lxs602/Chinese-Mandarin-Dictionaries/README.md

 ### About 說明 / 说明
 Phonetic pronunciations are shown from Old Chinese (10th century B.C.) through to Modern.
 From the <a href="http://starling.rinet.ru">online database</a> by Sergei A. Starostin (1953-2005), Russian State University for the Humanities.
 Contains a total of 9296 entries.

+See also a [list of Chinese dynasties and dates](https://github.com/lxs602/Chinese-Mandarin-Dictionaries/tree/main/Starling%20Etymology/README.md) from the same source.

 ### [Download 下載 / 下载](https://github.com/lxs602/Chinese-Mandarin-Dictionaries/tree/main/Starling%20Etymology)

 ### Licences 許可證 / 许可证